Tom Albanese: Biography

 Albanese was born in New Jersey and earned both a bachelor's degree in mineral economics and a master's in mining engineering from the University of Alaska Fairbanks.
+After college he worked in Alaska on a gold mining project in 1981, which mining company NERCO purchased.

+Family

+He is married and has two children.

 Career

+The Portland, Oregon based NERCO was a subsidiary of PacifiCorp, which was acquired by Rio Tinto Group in 1993 through a subsidiary.
+Albanese moved to London to take the position of Rio Tinto's chief of exploration in 1995, and then in 1998 became the president of the subsidiary that had purchased NERCO.
+He received another promotion in 2006 to the position of director of group resources.
 According to Forbes magazine, Albanese's total 2007 compensation was valued at $12,596,000.
 He has previously held several managerial positions within Rio Tinto's organization, including at North Limited and Kennecott Utah Copper.
-Albanese joined the company in 1993, when Rio Tinto acquired his previous employer, NERCO.
 He has also served on the boards of Ivanhoe Mines (2006–07) and Palabora Mining Company (2004–06).

-In March 2014 he became the CEO of London-based mining company Vedanta Resources.
+In March 2014, he became the CEO of London-based mining company Vedanta Resources.